 Talgarth Mill Bread Kits have everything you need to make a tasty loaf of bread.
 By placing an order with them you’re supporting this community run, water powered flour mill in the heart of the Brecon Beacons National Park.
 The packs range from Soda Bread to traditional Black Mountains bread, and include expert instructions.
 Many of the recipes have received ‘Great Taste’ awards so you can bake your own award-winning bread from home!
 A wonderful way to have a go at bread making or to give as a gift.

 The Lavender Farm

 Makers of skin creams and balms high in the hills of Mid Wales near Builth Wells.
-Farmers Lavender was created by Nancy Durham, a journalist turned lavender farmer and occasional radio presenter in 2002.
+FARMERS' Welsh Lavender was created by Nancy Durham, a journalist turned lavender farmer and occasional radio presenter in 2002.
 From their small onsite shop, they can send all sorts of wonderful lavender based gifts made from the distilled lavender oil from the surrounding fields.